igrishaev/deed/readme.md

 ;; {:content "<MyType: :hello, test, 42>", :class "demo.MyType"}
 ~~~

+Now the content has fields, so at least you can observe them.

 When the `:encode-unsupported?` boolean option is false, Deed throws an
 exception by facing an unsupported object: